 - 8. The middle chalk has high intergranular and/or fracture permeability providing a high level of water storage and can support water supply and/or baseflow to rivers, lakes, and wetlands on a strategic scale (drinking water supply).
-Groundwater held within the bedrock chalk formations is classified as a principal bedrock aquifer.
+Groundwater held within the bedrock chalk formations is classified as a principal bedrock aquifer6.
 Principal aquifers were previously classified as major aquifers. - 9.
-Groundwater has high vulnerability to pollutants discharged at ground level owing to high leaching soil and absence of low permeability superficial deposits.
+Groundwater has high vulnerability to pollutants discharged at ground level owing to high leaching soil and absence of low permeability superficial deposits6.
 Groundwater vulnerability is classified as high, medium, or low based on hydrological, geological, hydrogeological and soil properties:

 High Areas able to easily transmit pollution to groundwater.
 Likely characterised by high leaching soils and absence of low permeability superficial deposits.

+Medium Intermediate, between high & low

+vulnerability

-Medium Intermediate, between high & low vulnerability Low Areas that provide greatest protection from pollution.
-Likely characterised by low leaching soils and/or presence of low permeability superficial deposits
+Low Areas that provide greatest protection from

+pollution.
+Likely characterised by low

+leaching soils and/or presence of low

+permeability superficial deposits

-- 10. Study area is not located inside a Source Protection Zone.
-Nearest is an outer Zone 2 approx. 0.8km to the east, updated in Feb-24 result of the SPZ having been enlarged.
+- 10. Study area is not located inside a Source Protection Zone6.
+Nearest is an outer Zone 2 approx. 0.43km to the east.
 Environment Agency has defined SPZ around large and public potable groundwater abstraction sites to provide additional protection to safeguard drinking water quality.
 Zones show risk of contamination from activities that might cause pollution in the zone.
 Zone 1 is an inner protection zone, 2 is an outer protection zone and zone 3 is the total catchment.
 Closer the activity, greater the risk. - 11.
-Study area is not located inside a Drinking Water Safeguard Zone for groundwater.
-Nearest is approx. 12.2km to southeast.
+Study area is not located inside a Drinking Water Safeguard Zone for groundwater6.
+Nearest is approx. 11.3km to southeast.
 Agency has established zones around public water supplies where additional pollution control measures are needed.
 Water Framework Directive (WFD) requires that Drinking Water Protected Areas be identified and given necessary protection with the aim of avoiding deterioration in quality to reduce the level of purification treatment required in the production of drinking water. - 12.
-Study area is located inside a nitrate vulnerable zone.
+Study area is located inside a nitrate vulnerable zone6.
 Areas designated as being at risk from agricultural nitrate pollution.
 Farmers operating within these areas must follow mandatory rules to tackle nitrate loss from agriculture. - 13.
-Groundwater level recorded at 11.88mbgl (below ground level) within 0.26km to the east of the study area at BGS borehole reference TL79SW49 at Feltwell Fm2.
-Borehole licensed to Wayland Farms Ltd for abstraction of groundwater for general farming and domestic use.
-No groundwater or surface water abstractions inside study area.
+Maximum groundwater level recorded at 10.06mbgl (below ground level) within 0.5km to the northeast of the study area at BGS borehole reference TL79SW49 at Feltwell Fm2.
+Borehole licensed to Wayland Farms Ltd for abstraction of groundwater for general farming and domestic use9.
+Minimum groundwater level recorded at 19.78mbgl within 0.2km east of the study area at BGS borehole reference TL79SW33 at Feltwell Landfill.
+There are no groundwater or surface water abstractions inside the study area.